-The 28-lead package options have a single-ended clock input (CLOCK) that must be driven to rail-to-rail CMOS levels.
+The 28-lead TSSOP package option has a single-ended clock input (CLOCK) that must be driven to rail-to-rail CMOS levels.
 The quality of the DAC output is directly related to the clock quality, and jitter is a key concern.
 Any noise or jitter in the clock translates directly into the DAC output.
 Optimal performance is achieved if the CLOCK input has a sharp rising edge, because the DAC latches are positive edge triggered.